lit/lit.dev/packages/lit-dev-content/site/blog/2022-07-19-lit-for-polymer-users.md

 #### Replacing two-way bindings

 There are many ways to replace two-way bindings.
-If you're just looking to migrate an existing Polymer application to Lit, you may just want to replace the two-way bindings with code that serves a similar function.
-There are two steps to this:
+If you're just looking to migrate an existing Polymer application to Lit, you may just want to replace the two-way bindings with code that serves a similar function:

+*   Remove the automatic property change event (`notify: true`).

 *   Replace the automatic property change event with a more intentional change event.

 *   Replace the two-way binding annotation with a one-way binding and an event handler.
+(This step is optional, but makes the transition to Lit simpler.)

 For example, if the child is updating a notifying property because of a user interaction, remove the `notify: true` and fire the event change event manually, based on the user interaction event.